Godetia: Sowing, Cultivation, Care

 Cultivation and care

-Godetia is a highly floriferous and generous annual that requires very little care.
+The Godetia is a highly floriferous and generous annual plant that requires very little care.

-Watering should be regular, especially in hot, dry weather, but not excessive as too much water causes root rot.
-In pots, it will need more water as the compost dries out faster than in open ground.
+Watering should be regular, especially during hot and dry weather, but not excessive as too much water can cause root rot.
+In pots, it will need more water as the substrate dries out faster than in the ground.
 Always allow the soil to dry out slightly between waterings.
 Apply mulch around the base to reduce evaporation.

 During the growth period, apply a small amount of flowering plant fertiliser about once a month.
 Soil that is too rich encourages foliage growth at the expense of flowering, so use sparingly.

-In windy gardens, stake taller cultivars.
+In a windy garden, stake taller cultivars.
 Regularly remove faded flowers to prolong flowering.
-Allow to set seed if you wish it to self-seed naturally.
+Allow seeding if you wish for natural self-sowing.

 In well-drained soil, the plant is resistant to diseases.